rickyramnath97/gps/index.md

 <img src="images/sensor_connected.jpg" alt="Connected Sensor"/>
 <img src="images/sensor_and_pi.jpg" alt="Sensor and Pi"/>

-<p> In order for my sensor to work I had to Disable Serial console and Enable UART on my Pi.
-By running "sudo raspi-config" in the terminal window.
+<p> In order for my sensor to work, I had to Disable Serial console and Enable UART on my Pi.
+By running <b>sudo raspi-config</b> in the terminal window.
 Next I went to <b>Interfacing Options -> Serial -> Select "No" on enabling the login shell -> Select "Yes" on enabling serial port hardware</b></p>
 <p> This is what I got: </p>
 <img src="images/config.png" alt="Config"/>